xonika9/xonika9/README.md

 ## About me

 I have been actively involved in web application development for more than 7 years.
+I am currently working as a lead frontend developer at [RSHB-Intech](https://rshb-intech.ru/rshb-intech).

 I solve Leetcode and Codewars tasks.
 I know what SSR, SSG and SPA are and their pros/cons.
 Worked with NoSQL database MongoDB, understand the differences from SQL.
 I am interested in backend development.